aimeos/ai-laravel/README.md

 # ai-laravel
-Integration into the Laravel 4 and 5 PHP framework
+Integration into the Laravel PHP framework